Table of Contents

 - Korsakoff psychosis.

 Wernicke encephalopathy is due to thiamine deficiency in alcoholic patients.
-Wernicke encephalopathy affects thalamus and hypothalamus.
+Wernicke encephalopathy affects the thalamus and hypothalamus.
 Symptoms include confusion, nystagmus, leg tremor and ataxia.
 Sometimes it can progress to coma and death.

 Laboratory Evaluation of Alcoholic Liver Disease